cgoehring93003/cg-rendezvous-ngx/README.md

 # Rendezvous

+This project is very new and has a long ways to ge before it is ready for 'production'.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

 ## Development server